davidson16807/languages/language-learning/thoughts-on-predicate-system-design.md

 we find there is clear need to create distinct predicates for them, however there is no clear need to articulate rules for composition, other than to state it does not exist.
-For brevity we'll call these predicates "owns" for ownership, "has_part" for anatomy, and (for lack of a shorter term) "has_attribute" for attributes.
+For brevity we'll call these predicates "owns" for ownership, "has_part" for anatomy, and "has_trait" for attributes.
-Each of these will have respective can_own, can_have_part, and can_have_attribute, to indicate where only potential exists.
+Each of these will have respective can_own, can_have_part, and can_have_trait, to indicate where only potential exists.